Gang Crime Defense Attorney

 Recent legal developments have provided some defenses for individuals who act alone.
 Specifically, a single person cannot be found guilty of participating in a gang activity if there was no criminal action that involved other gang members.
 However, California courts have ruled that a person may still have his or her felony sentence enhanced under the gang laws, even if he or she was acting alone, as long as the offense was gang-related and committed to assist or promote a gang.
 Because of these complicated legal distinctions, it is important to choose an attorney who understands the law and has experience defending gang-related crimes.

-If you or someone you love has been charged with a gang offense in Orange County or elsewhere in Southern California, you need dedicated legal representation.
-Felony defense lawyer Karren Kenney has the experience and skill to identify strategies useful to your case and will seek ways of getting your charges reduced or dropped.
+If you or someone you love has been charged with a gang offense in Southern California, you need dedicated legal representation.
+Gang crime defense attorney Karren Kenney has the experience and skill to identify strategies useful to your case and will seek ways of getting your charges reduced or dropped.
 Recently, Ms. Kenney obtained a not-guilty verdict for a client who was charged with a gang-related murder, among other offenses.
-The Kenney Legal Defense Corporation is located in Costa Mesa and serves clients throughout the surrounding areas, including Huntington Beach, Irvine, Santa Ana, and Los Angeles.
+The Kenney Legal Defense is located in Costa Mesa and San Diego, and serves clients throughout Southern California.
 Call (855) 505-5588 or contact us online for a free initial consultation.